Connect to Kubernetes Prometheus

 Click Create policy to create your policy for the IAM role.

-The following troubleshooting FAQs explains common integration issues and how you can easily resolve them.
+The following troubleshooting FAQs explain common integration issues and how to easily resolve them.

-If Finout cannot assume a role that was created on your AWS console, review the role created for Finout and verify the trust policy.
-Also verify that the external ID is the one provided by Finout.
+Finout could not assume the role that was created on your AWS console, review the role created for Finout and verify the trust policy.
+Also, verify that the external ID is the one provided by Finout.

 Review the relevant policy on the bucket according to the documentation and verify the region.

 Finout could not locate the provided S3 bucket.
-Make sure that the bucket provided exists.
+Double check that the bucket provided exists.

 Use the following policy for your ARN role: